-After sliding into the driver’s seat of his vehicle, Luke sat to consider what he had to go on.
+After sliding into the driver’s seat of his vehicle, Luke took a moment to consider what he had to go on.
 Right now, given the number of calls and texts messages Jacqui Herbert exchanged with John Bishop, it was his suspicion that this Jacqui Herbert was probably the vic’s lover.
 But who was she?
 Where did she fit in the picture?

 From the T-Mobile offices Luke decided to take a drive by 181 Tulsa Road Brooklyn Heights on his return to his office, just on the off chance Jackie Herbert was home.
 Luke was certain this woman held a vital clue as to what happened to John Bishop.

 Did he meet Ms. Herbert for a lover’s rendezvous…?
 Was he supposed to meet her at the park but it never happened…?
 Did his wife or her husband find out about their affair and decide to take matters into their own hands…?